 - a sharp knife and rotary tool to cut a hole in the front panel

-Philips doesn’t use Philips screws but Torx screws.
+Philips doesn’t use Phillips screws but Torx screws.
 A T8 or T9 screwdriver is fine to open the case.
 Note: I didn’t mark all screws in the pictures!

 First, remove seven screws to open the outer shell and then six screws to remove the DVC slot.
 The DVC can stay in the slot.